 Here is a list of ten critical HR resources for small businesses you should have available to help you maintain compliance and be a great employer.
 These documents are the building blocks of a great relationship between your organization and your employees.

 Cross your t’s, Dot your i’s, and Complete your I-9’s!
+This article will help you learn how to fill out an I9 form correctly and how to store them properly.
 An I-9 audit can be an intimidating event.
-If you have not focused on proper I-9 completion and maintenance it can also be a costly one.
-Here are some great tips and guidance on how to complete and maintain compliance with your I-9’s.
+If you have not focused on proper I-9 completion and maintenance it can also be a costly […]

 Old school organizations and HR professionals stand by the annual review and merit increase associated with the process.
 This system is antiquated and does not satisfy the performance expectations we have for employees today nor their desire for instant access to information.

 Why should your company consider implementing a Safety Program?
 First and foremost, a safe work environment for all employees is paramount for obvious reasons.
 Beyond the common sense reason however, a safe work environment can contribute to a company’s bottom line.

 I was at a SHRM meeting recently and the topic of USERRA was covered by a great group of individuals from the ESGR.
 While this was a great review and helped to solidify some knowledge most of us already had, one topic came up that was not crystal clear: Promoting military employees while they are on […]